FREE email course for parents of children the education system is failing to hold

 • A practice for releasing shame

-• A framework for understanding your child's behaviour as communication
+• A framework for understanding your own or your child’s behaviour as communication

-• The importance of 'being sanctuary' for yourself and for your child
+• The importance of 'being sanctuary' for yourself and for others

 Every two days, you'll receive: